 Science, nominally the most prestigious scientific journal in the world, is at it again.
-In November, they published an editorial by Agustin Fuentes titled ‘Scientists as political advocates’.
+In November, it published an editorial by Agustin Fuentes titled ‘Scientists as political advocates’.
 The gist is that scientists and scientific institutions need to be even more political than they already are.

 Back in 2023, Fuentes wrote an editorial that claimed “being woke is just doing good 21st-century science”.
 And in 2021, he wrote one that described Charles Darwin as “an English man with injurious and unfounded prejudices”.
 Indeed, the prolific Fuentes has penned no less than eight editorials for Science over the last four years – suggesting that the editors like what he’s selling.